 AWE 180 Technology

-AWE has a patented drone-cancelling application called 180 Technology.
+AWE has a patented drone-canceling application called 180 Technology.
 Located in the resonator, this system uses special ports and chambers to modulate exhaust gases and sound waves.
 It cancels out undesirable frequencies with an out-of-phase sound wave.

 Each 180 Technology-equipped resonator is uniquely designed for its specific vehicle.
 This allows AWE to get the perfect tone from any system.